santiago-diaz-repo/account-api-lib/README.md

    a. `http.Client`: I defined a default http.Client with 4 seconds of *timeout* (as per my experience this is good time) to orientate our services to be more resilient.
 A component that uses this library can use a particular http.Client by configuring it through the builder.

    b.
 Port: if backend API has a particular port, it is possible to configure it.

    c.
-Api version: I noticed that `v1` is the first version of the account API, however, it is possible to configure a different version.
+API version: I noticed that `v1` is the first version of the account API, however, it is possible to configure a different version.

 4. Debugging is important, that is why I defined a mechanism to print information about request and response, however, it is important to mention that it reduces performance a lot as per I discovered by executing a benchmark that you can find in benchmark folder.
 Enabling verbose log is only to debug.